gburgett/blog/content/posts/2026/03_spec-driven-development.md

 // ... snipped other assertions
 ```

-I've had Claude running continually for about 8 hours in the background now to verify all 6 features and 16 scenarios.
-Some of them are complex, requiring Claude to implement an entire WebRTC peer connection to validate.
-Claude initially questioned whether it was worth it, but since I have a max plan I said hell yeah.
-Now we have a full-featured integration test suite that has verified all major requirements of the software, *and* we have the requirements documented in both a human-readable and AI-verifiable format.
+I let Claude run for about 8 hours implementing all 6 features and 16 scenarios.
+Some of these were genuinely complex - one scenario required implementing a full WebRTC peer connection to verify that the camera could connect a data channel to a remote viewer.
+Claude actually asked me if I was sure I wanted it to implement that much infrastructure just for a test.
+I said yes (perks of having a Claude Code max plan).

-# Conclusion

-I believe spec-driven development with Cucumber is the (near) future.
-It enables software engineers to specify behavior at a higher level, and allows Claude to verify behavior in a way that keeps the "why" in the near context at all times.
-It also provides documentation of the entire requirement set for a particular app.

-Note that this does not remove the hard parts of software engineering.
-The engineer must still define how this component fits into the larger whole of the system.
-Additionally the software engineer ought to be intimately involved in designing the data structures.
-With spec-driven development, you can promote Claude to the senior software engineer level but it still requires principal or staff level involvement in the system architecture and design.

-Finally, it's important to verify at least once that Claude has actually implemented the steps.
-Claude has a tendency to bail out and leave TODO: comments when things are too hard.
-It also likes to stop and declare success before all the specs have passed.
-I am now looking into ways to get Claude to keep iterating for longer without human involvement, until it can implement all the required specs.
+In the end I got a comprehensive integration test suite that verifies all major firmware behaviors, with requirements documented in a format that's both human-readable and machine-verifiable.
+When we inevitably refactor parts of the firmware, these scenarios will catch regressions immediately.

+More importantly, when a new engineer joins the team, they can read the feature files and understand what the camera is supposed to do without reading thousands of lines of embedded Rust code.

+# Where This Leaves Us

+I think spec-driven development with tools like Cucumber is going to become standard practice for AI-assisted development.
+The workflow matches how LLMs actually work: bounded tasks, clear success criteria, and context re-injection at the right moments.

+**What this doesn't solve:** This isn't a replacement for software engineering expertise.
+Someone still needs to design the system architecture, choose the right data structures, and make decisions about how components interact.
+Writing good Cucumber scenarios requires understanding what behavior matters and how to test it meaningfully.

+In my experience, this approach lets AI agents handle senior engineer-level implementation work, but you still need principal or staff-level thinking for architecture and design.
+The difference is that the principal engineer can focus on those high-level decisions instead of implementing every detail.

+**What I'm still figuring out:** AI agents have a tendency to give up when things get hard.
+Claude will sometimes leave `TODO:` comments in the code or declare victory before all scenarios actually pass.
+I'm currently experimenting with:
+- Better prompting techniques to keep agents iterating longer
+- Automated verification that step definitions actually implement the steps (not just stubs)
+- Ways to detect when an agent has given up and needs a nudge

+I'd love to hear from others experimenting with similar approaches.
+What's worked for you?
+What patterns have you found for keeping AI agents on track during long-running sessions?